Rhythmic movements and primitive reflex integration help with speech, fine-motor, potty training, sensory, and behavior issues.

 OD, a four-year-old male, was referred to outpatient occupational therapy by his Speech Language Pathologist and parents.
 The primary concern was motor coordination for age appropriate skills, and apraxia of speech.
 A complete evaluation indicated fine motor and gross motor skills well below average, sensory processing differences, and delay in attaining independence in self care skills due to these skill deficits.

 A home program was initiated [using tools from the Brain and Sensory Foundations course] to address postural control, head righting reactions, palmar grasp reflex, and spinal gallant.
 His home program incorporates movements and activities to integrate these reflexes.
-The activities and movements have included rhythmic movenents, hand reflexes activities, joint compressions, rocking on hands and knees, sequence of grasp hand positions, ripping and crumbing paper (had to start with tissue paper first), bottom walking, donkey kicking, roly poly, blowing activities, and core activation.
+The activities and movements have included rhythmic movenents, hand reflexes activities, joint compressions, rocking on hands and knees, sequence of grasp hand positions, ripping and crumbling paper (had to start with tissue paper first), bottom walking, donkey kicking, roly poly, blowing activities, and core activation.

 After initiating the home program, OD’s parents were amazed that he was willing to “wear pants again."
 He had been refusing to wear any type of pants, and preferred to only wear a shirt.
 He was fully potty trained within 2 weeks, after trying on and off for two years.
 He began calmly and willingly climbing into his car seat and staying calm throughout all car rides.